Sign in

 Peniche

 Like Ericeira, Peniche is another top surfing destination attracting many Digital Nomads.
 This old fishing town, is overflowing with historical and cultural sites, great waves, and even better seafood.
-It's a great destination for those that surf and want to experience Portugal without the influx of tourism.
+It's a great destination for those who surf and want to experience Portugal without the influx of tourism.

 Digital Nomad Communities in Portugal